DimaCrafter/dimacrafter.github.io/dc-api-core-src/en/api/database-driver.md

 **Usage:**

-Method will be called for generating database model object by it's name.
+Method will be called for generate database model object by given name.

 **Example:**